ertgl/holypack/README.md

 ## Overview

-Holypack is a backend-agnostic build system designed for accessible and scalable web projects.
+Holypack is a backend-agnostic build system for accessible and scalable web projects.
 It focuses on transforming, optimizing, and bundling frontend assets with minimal setup and maximum flexibility.

-Built with modern tooling and enterprise-readiness in mind, it supports a wide range of project types (from progressive-enhancement-first architectures to single-page applications) without enforcing backend constraints.
-Holypack provides reliable defaults, thoughtful integrations for linting, testing, security and a modular plugin system for unrestricted extensibility.
+Designed with modern tooling and production needs in mind, it supports a wide range of project types without enforcing backend constraints.

+Starting with strong defaults, it ensures enterprise-grade reliability from day one.
+Thoughtful integrations handle linting, testing, and security, while the modular plugin system supports unlimited extension.

 ### Scope

-Many modern tools either make strong assumptions about the backend environment (typically JavaScript or TypeScript) or overlook the needs of progressive enhancement, which is vital for accessibility and long-term scalability.
+Today, most build tools either depend heavily on a specific backend setup (usually JavaScript or TypeScript) or they ignore progressive enhancement altogether, which is essential for **accessibility** and **long-term durability**.

-Holypack is crafted to fill this gap by offering a backend-agnostic approach that prioritizes portability, flexibility, and production-readiness from the start.
-It supports diverse project types, including SPAs, PWAs, SSR setups, and CLI tools without dictating architectural choices.
+Holypack avoids choosing one over the other.
+It's designed to support both goals at once: **backend independence** and **rapid time to market** without compromising quality.
+The boundary is defined by the intersection of these two.
+No other architectural dictations, no need to trade flexibility for structure.

 ### Principles

-Holypack is designed to help achieve long-term maintainability, modern developer workflows, and a clear separation of concerns.
-It uses proven technologies to keep things simple but flexible enough to handle different use cases.
-The configuration approach strikes a balance, avoiding unnecessary complexity while still allowing customization when needed.

-The core principles behind holypack include:
+During development of holypack, the aim is to deliver a good developer experience.
+But the main goal is to help provide the best production experience for the end users.

+In brief, holypack:

 - **Production-ready**: A straightforward setup by default.
-  - **Guided flexibility**: A mix of "**convention over configuration**" and "**configuration over convention**."
+- **Guided flexibility**: A balance of "**convention over configuration**" and "**configuration over convention**."
-  - **Optimized for modern workflows**: Integrates with fast, developer-friendly tools that improve productivity.
+- **Optimized for modern workflows**: Integrates with fast, developer-friendly tools that boost productivity during development.
-  - **Built on proven technologies**: Combined with the best practices to ensure sustainable efficiency.
+- **Built on proven technologies**: Combined with the best practices to ensure sustainable efficiency in production.
 - **Adaptable and non-restrictive**: Works with any project structure, without being restrictive.

 ### Features

-Holypack offers a set of enterprise-friendly features that balance performance, security, and developer experience.
-All designed to adapt to projects of any scale.
+Holypack combines essential tools and capabilities to handle modern web development challenges.

-#### Foundation
+#### Project Templates

-- **Modular plugin system**, uses [tapable](https://github.com/webpack/tapable)
-  under the hood
-- **Backend-agnostic architecture**, supports any backend in any language
-- **Project templates** for:
-  - Frontend-only (assets)
+- Assets-only (For monolithic backends)
 - Single Page Applications (SPA)
 - Progressive Web Applications (PWA, service workers, navigation preloading)
-  - Server-Side Rendering (SSR) with progressive enhancement
+- Server-Side Rendering (SSR) with progressive enhancement (PE)

 #### Build & Transform